 1. What is debility and how is it different from disability according to Puar?
 How does Puar understand “slow death” in neoliberalism?

 Puar understands debility as the binary opposition to capacity.
 Disability is an exceptionalised form of debility.
 The norm in the neoliberal society is capacity and everything apart from capacity is non-normative.
 Disability is hereby heavily pathologiesed.
 Debility is inscribed to certain groups like for example the LGBTQ community or black people.
-A white man is hereby loosing his racial privilege through being gay (compare Puar: 151).
-This kind of inscribed debility and the daily struggle of every day life is described as slow death.
-The difficulty to be seen as capable by the neoliberal world (which anyway can not be the goal).
+A white man is hereby losing his racial privilege through being gay (Puar: 151).
+This kind of inscribed debility and the daily struggle of every day life is described as slow death after L. Berlant.
+It connotes? the difficulty to be seen as capable by the neoliberal world (which anyway can not be the goal).
 Slow death therefore describes the debilitating process of daily life this communities have to suffer due to the structural inequality in neoliberal societies.

 3. How is dignified dying understood in Lawton and Gunaratnam and how is this Western ideal threatened by the power of noise in Gunaratnam's text and smell in Lawton's text?

-Dignity as we understand it in todays western society, is the Maintenance of the constructed identity of the self, a second skin, which presents us as individualistic person, who knows how to express oneself with and through the body in the respective situations.
-If this construct can not be maintained for example because one looses the control of the body (diarrhea; rupturing tumours and the hereby resulting smell), also the dignity disappears.
+Dignity as we understand it in today’s western society, is the maintenance of the constructed identity of the body? self, a second skin, which presents us as individualistic person, who knows how to control bodily functions and express oneself with and through the body in the respective situations.
+If this construct can not be maintained for example because one loses the control of the body (ongoing diarrhea; rupturing tumours and the hereby resulting smell), also the dignity disappears.
 This becomes clear in the case of Deborah and her daughter, who „didn’t feel her mother had ‘any dignity’ at the end.“ (Lawton: 140) To die in dignity, the boundaries of the body have to maintain stable, or at least become stable again after disintegrate.
-In Gunaratrnams text the mother, who is grieving in a loud and for everybody noticeable manner is also breaking through the body boundaries.
+In Gunaratnam’s text the African mother, who is grieving in a loud and for everybody noticeable manner is also breaking through the body boundaries.
 On the one hand through her own boundaries, because it is common in western society to keep the grief quiet and on the other hand, naturally tied to this she is disturbing the other patients, who should be able to die in dignity (without disturbing sound of grief).
 The western ideal of „personhood as self-controlled and privatised“ (Gunaratnam: 88) can remain through the locking away of anything disturbing like smell and sound from the society.
 One could say, they are locked away in the side room.

+This is good

 4. What are elements of a ‘differentialist racism’ (Balibar and Wallerstein) in Eve's exchange with Gunaratnam?